winkj/sc22-demo/README.md

 1. Use of Neopixel; this can be replaced with the built-in LED on other boards, however you will lose the color coded errors
 2. Wifi Support: make sure your chipset is supported by Adafruit IO's Wifi: https://github.com/adafruit/Adafruit_IO_Arduino/tree/master/src/wifi; alternatively, you will have to reimplement the Wifi setup and IO upload parts
 3. I2C handling: this sample selects `Wire` and `Wire1` respectively, based on the board used; you may have to adjust this based on your specific hardware

+### Can I use another Sensor breakout board

+Any SHT40/SCD40 breakout board should work, as long as the interface (VCC, I2C) are correct

 ## Troubleshooting